 In 2003, his wife died suddenly from the adverse effect of high-dose steroids she was prescribed to counter back pain.
-The tragedy has not only informed much of Binkley’s songwriting for the last dozen years, but spurred him to form The Diana Padelford Binkley Foundation, focusing on women’s health issues, pain management in women, and making the public aware of the potentially dangerous adverse side effects of high dose steroid therapies.
+The tragedy has not only informed much of Binkley’s songwriting for the last dozen years, but spurred him to form The Diana Padelford Binkley Foundation, focusing on women’s health issues and pain management in women, and making the public aware of the potentially dangerous adverse side effects of high dose steroid therapies.
 (Binkley said, for instance, that 70 percent of people who take low dose – even 10 mg – a day for more than two weeks have cognitive impairment.)

 Proceeds from the sale of PSB recordings, leading with the recording of songs inspired by Diana (“100 Parts of Heart”), go to the Foundation.